EliLillyCo/LillyMol/docs/GFP/gfp_leader.md

 methods, a docking score and a QSAR model, you can either

 * Combine the scores into a composite measure and sort by that.
-* Run leader with one method, then again with the other method.
+* Run leader with one method, then again with the other method with the first set marked as already selected.

-A workflow that needs to select 1000 moleules might look something like.
+A workflow that needs to select 1000 moleules, based on two different scoring methods might look something like.
 ```
 sort_by_docking_score file.smi > file.sorted1.smi
-gfp_make file.sorted1.smi > file.sorted1.gfp
+gfp_make.sh file.sorted1.smi > file.sorted1.gfp
 gfp_leader -C 500 -t 0.2 -v file.sorted1.gfp > file.sorted1.ldr

+# Fetch the selected molecules, without neighbours.
 nplotnn -n 0 file.sorted1.ldr > file.sorted1.sel

 # The selections from the first method are now available.
 Fetch those
 # fingerprints from the previously generated file, or regenerate.

 fetch_tdt_quick -c 2 file.sorted1.sel file.sorted1.gfp > file.sorted1.sel.gfp
 sort_by_qsar_score file.smi > file.sorted2.smi
 gfp_make file.sorted2.smi > file.sorted2.gfp